-More specifically, a sustained assimilating protein shake .
-Meaning that it is a blend of proteins, primarily whey, to supply your body without interruptions over a 3 to 4 hour time period.
+More specifically, a sustained assimilating protein shake ... meaning that it is typically a blend of proteins, primarily whey, to break down and supply your body with amino acids over the course of a few hours.

-The truth of the matter is a sustained assimilating protein powder that is made up of primarily whey protein is the best option for a protein before bed.
-You want to use whey protein because of the high essential amino acid content contained within the protein.
+You want to use whey protein, because of the high essential amino acid content contained within the protein.

-This is important because your body can not make the essential amino acids so you have to get them through food.
-Therefore, since whey has a higher amount of Essential Amino Acids (EAAs) … it is a superior protein source compared to casein protein.
+This is important because your body cannot make the essential amino acids you need, so you have to get them through food, or supplementation.

-By using a higher quality protein source that gives your body more of the essential amino acids it needs, you are setting yourself up for better recovery, promoting lean muscle growth, and helping you burn fat while you sleep!
+By using a higher quality protein source that gives your body more of the essential amino acids it needs, you are helping set yourself up for better recovery, promoting lean muscle growth, and helping to increase your fat loss efforts!

-So in closing, if you want to recover better… If you want to build more muscle… If you want to burn more fat… If you want better results… adjusting your calories and macros for the day to allow you to have protein before bed is a great idea!
+So in closing, adjusting your calories and macros for the day to allow you to have protein before bed can be a great idea!

-Here at 1st Phorm we have a whole team of NASM Certified Personal Trainers and NASM Certified Fitness Nutrition Specialist who will help you for FREE!
+Here at 1st Phorm we have a whole team of NASM Certified Personal Trainers and NASM Certified Fitness Nutrition Specialists who will help you for FREE!